 Reading girl (1960) Huib Noorlander

-Reading girl was a gift from the Rotterdam Booksellers to the municipality, in honor of the 25th Book Week in 1960.
-After the Second World War, Rotterdam had quite a few bookshops that wanted to give Book Week a local face by offering the statue to the municipality.
-Until 1969 the sandstone statue of artist Huib Noorlander stood at the entrance of the Korte Lijnbaan.
-Then the Schouwburgplein was redesigned and the statue moved.
-Years later, when the Schouwburgplein was redesigned by West 8, it was able to return to its original location.
-The statue belongs to 'the spirit' of the Lijnbaan, the first car-free shopping street in the Netherlands.
-The sandstone original from it Reading girl was replaced by a bronze one in the 1970s, after the statue was beheaded.
+Reading girl was a gift from the Rotterdam Booksellers to the municipality, in honor of the twenty-fifth Book Week in 1960.
+After the Second World War, Rotterdam had quite a number of bookshops, who wanted to give the Boekenweek a local look by offering the statue to the municipality.
+Until 1969, the sandstone statue by artist Huib Noorlander stood at the entrance of the Korte Lijnbaan.
+After that, the Schouwburgplein was redesigned and the statue was moved.
+Years later, when the Schouwburgplein was redesigned by West 8, it could be returned to its original location.
+The statue belongs to 'the spirit' of the Lijnbaan, as the first car-free shopping street in the Netherlands.
+The sandstone original of it Reading girl was replaced by a bronze one in the 1970s, after the statue was beheaded.